skttl/konstrukt-documentation/api/child-collection-groups.md

 A child collection group is a container for other child collections.
 It's purpose is mainly to provide a logical grouping of multiple child collections to help with organisation and an improved user experience.

-## Defining a child collection
+## Defining a child collection group

 You define a child collection group by calling one of the `AddChildCollectionGroup` methods on a given [`Collection`](collections.md) config builder instance.

 #### AddChildCollectionGroup(string name, Lambda childCollectionGroupConfig = null) : *KonstruktChildCollectionGroupConfigBuilder*

 Adds a child collection group to the current collection with the given name and default icon.
-See the [Child Collections Group API documentation](child-collection-groups.md) for more info.

 ```csharp
 // Example